Thamar Angelina Komnene

 Thamar Angelina Komnene (Θαμάρ Αγγελίνα Κομνηνή; died c.
-1311) was a princess consort of Taranto by marriage to Prince Philip I.
+1311) was a princess consort of Taranto and Queen consort of Albania by marriage to Prince Philip I.

 Life

-Thamar was the daughter of Nikephoros I Komnenos Doukas of the Despotate of Epirus and his second spouse Anna Palaiologina Kantakouzene, niece of the Byzantine Emperor Michael VIII Palaiologos.
-She was one of five siblings.
-Her older half-sister was Catherine, wife of Infante Frederick of Castile.
-She also had three younger siblings: Michael died before becoming despotes; Thomas I Komnenos Doukas, who would go on to become despotes himself; and Maria, who married Count John I Orsini of Cephalonia (1304–1317).
+Thamar was the daughter of Nikephoros I Komnenos Doukas of the Despotate of Epirus and his second wife Anna Palaiologina Kantakouzene, niece of the Byzantine Emperor Michael VIII Palaiologos.
+Her older paternal half-sister was Maria, who married Count John I Orsini of Cephalonia (1304–1317).
+She also had two younger full-brother: Michael died before becoming despotes; and Thomas I Komnenos Doukas, who would go on to become despotes himself.

 Marriage

 Thamar’s mother wished to heal the breach between Epirus and the Byzantine Empire.
 To reunite Epirus with the Empire, Anna wanted to marry Thamar to Michael, the son and co-emperor of Andronikos II Palaiologos.
 The idea was rejected by Andronikos and it was viewed as uncanonical by the Church because the two were cousins.

 With the failure of Anna’s plan, Thamar's father Nikephoros attempted to strengthen his independence from Constantinople by allying himself with the Angevin dynasty of Naples.
-King Charles II of Naples had already proposed a marital union between their two houses, and after lengthy negotiations Nikephoros came to an agreement by which Thamar would marry Charles’ fourth son Philip I of Taranto.
+King Charles II of Naples had already proposed a marital union between their two houses, and after lengthy negotiations, Nikephoros came to an agreement by which Thamar would marry Charles’ fourth son Philip I of Taranto.

 The conditions for the marriage alliance were that her dowry would give Philip the same position in Epirus that King Manfred of Sicily, had gained through his marriage to Thamar’s aunt Helena Angelina Doukaina 35 years before.
 It was also promised that Thamar would bring to her husband an annual sum of 100,000 hyperpyra and four castles located in the south of Epirus.
 Philip and Thamar were also to inherit Epirus on Nikephoros' death.
 Due to the involvement of her mother in the agreement, Thamar was allowed to keep her Orthodox faith.

 The wedding took place at L'Aquila in Abruzzo in August 1294.